lucadealfaro/NLP-220/luca_lectures.md

     * Bernoulli distribution
     * Dual of distributions
     * Bernoulli and binomial distributions in crowdsourcing
+    * Some theorems:
+        * Distribution of sums
+        * Central Limit Theorem
+        * Law of Large Numbers

 1. Hypothesis testing
     * Null hypothesis